 - Tragedy of the premise makes you feel for the characters.

-- With such a large cast, some characters don’t get the development and screen time they deserve.
+- Some characters don’t get the development and screen time they deserve.

-- The English voice track doesn’t work well with so many Japanese nouns and honorifics read in heavy American accents.
+- The English voice track doesn’t work well with Japanese nouns and honorifics.

 Two ninja clans have feuded for the last four-hundred years, only held at bay by a royal pact prohibiting conflict in the last few generations.
 In this time of tenuous peace, Gennosuke, grandson of the Kouga clan leader, and Oboro, granddaughter of the Iga clan leader, have fallen in love and their marriage is to create a binding peace between the clans.
 However, the current shogun decides to use the clans to determine the successor from his two sons.
 Each clan must select its ten best ninja to annihilate each other.
 The winning clan will receive the support of the shogun for the next thousand years and rule over the defeated.
 The pact is broken.